 The worn-out phrase ‘there’s an app for it’ still applies.
 To various situations, like knowing the difference (and having the operational ability to do both!) between the development of a native or hybrid mobile application.

 That’s not all.
 Since the mobile market is very diverse, it’s very demanding too.
 You want your application to look and work great on any device.
 Smartphone and tablet screen size variations make it especially difficult to design an effective but still visually attractive interface.

 That’s still not all.
 What about voice control?
 Does your application need that?
 Should you have it?
-Aside from IT consultancy aspect and the development outsourcing company’s ability to advise you on a matter, you should think about that feature.
+Aside from the IT consultancy aspect and the development outsourcing company’s ability to advise you on a matter, you should think about that feature.
 Voice control is gaining ground as one of the dominating trends in the IT industry and it’s for a reason.
-It can, will and already does generate substantial revenue.
+It can, will, and already does generate substantial revenue.

 By cooperating with a team on a distance, your team will develop or expand necessary communication skills.
 It will also learn from managing a project with a new team.
-Not to mention meeting new people and draw from their culture, take on business, processes, technical developments in the industry and so on.
-Can you honestly say that all of this is possible when English skills, same culture, and process-oriented mindset are not in place?
+Not to mention meeting new people and draw from their culture, take on business, processes, technical developments in the industry, and so on.
+Can you honestly say that all of this is possible when English skills, the same culture, and a process-oriented mindset are not in place?